papicella/snyk-container-workshop/README.md

 3: failure, no supported projects detected
 ```

-* Finally, can monitor container images using the "**snyk container monitor**" command as shown below, please perform this step now
+* Finally, can monitor container images using the "**snyk container monitor**" command as shown below, please perform this step now using a different container image this time

 ```bash
 $ snyk container monitor pasapples/spring-crud-thymeleaf-demo:latest --project-name=spring-crud-thymeleaf-demo-container